dkfriend07/test-smart-tutorial/source/index.html.md

 https://<your-username>.github.io/smart-tutorial/example-smart-app/health
 ```

-For the purposes of this tutorial we will be hosting our SMART app through [GitHub Pages](https://help.github.com/articles/what-is-github-pages).
+For the purposes of this tutorial we will be hosting our SMART app through <a href="https://help.github.com/articles/what-is-github-pages" target="_blank">GitHub Pages</a>.
 GitHub Pages is a convenient way to host static or client rendered web sites.

 Setting up GitHub pages is easy, so easy in fact that it's already done for you.
 GitHub pages works by hosting content from a gh-pages branch.
 Since you forked the tutorial the gh-pages branch is already created, however GitHub won't publish your site until you make a change to the gh-pages branch, so let's make a change.
 Modify the index.html page to include your GitHub user-name in the title, commit, and push the change to master.